A Hard Day Into Panama

 The next morning we packed up and waited for Bas to arrive, rolling out about 9:30 for the border.

-Since we had extra time, I decided to take a different route from the crew and head north to cross into Panama at Rio Sereno, a supposedly quiet crossing, then take a high mountain road to Volcán to meet up with relatives of my friends Scott and Amy, whom The Iron Butterfly and I'd met in Teotihuacan.
+Since our sailing date had been postponed, I decided to take a different route from the crew and head north to cross into Panama at Rio Sereno, a supposedly quiet crossing, then take a high mountain road to Volcán to meet up with relatives of my friends Scott and Amy, motorcyclists from San Antonio, whom I'd met in Teotihuacan.
 They were returning from Guatemala on a bike trip with MotoHank and we'd met up for the day as they headed north.
-I sent a message to their relatives, Randy and Paula, that I hoped to be there mid afternoon and would contact them when I arrived.
+Their relatives, Randy and Paula, lived in Volcán, Panama and had invited me to come visit them.
+I messaged them that I hoped to be there mid-afternoon and would contact them when I arrived.

 As we rode along the bay, I lifted my shield briefly for something and got smacked directly in my right eye by a big bug.
 It hurt very badly and I couldn’t see out of it for a while.
 It sucked.
 Shortly after, a big Coati ran across the road in front of me which was cool to see even with one eye.